vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 1. update `c <- c - old_taker_fees`, where `old_taker_fees` is set to the total taker fees paid during epoch `k-N` if this value exists and `0` otherwise.
 1. update `c <- c - taker_fees`, where `taker_fees` is the total taker fees paid during the epoch that just ended i.e. epoch `k`.

-We need appropriate APIs to enable the frontend to display the amount eligible for fee-free transfers / correctly display the fee on any tranfer a party is proposing.
+We need appropriate APIs to enable the frontend to display the amount eligible for fee-free transfers / correctly display the fee on any transfer a party is proposing.

 example (if `transfer.feeDiscountNumOfEpoch` = 2):
 | Epoch                    | 1                        | 2                        |  3                       |  4                    |